brunocitoni/Mods/DreamQuest/README.txt

 🎯 Quality of Life (QoL)

-Improvements and fixes for a smoother gameplay experience:

 [DreamQuestFixes.dll]
 - 🧪 Poison damage now pierces when appropriate.
 - 💰 Treasure chests reward a few coins per skipped card.